Netflix to roll out cheaper mobile-only plan in India

 India figures prominently in Netflix Chief Executive Officer Reed Hastings’ global expansion plans.
 The company is investing heavily in creating blockbuster shows such as crime thriller “Sacred Games” and “Delhi Crime” with A-list Bollywood actors.

-Reporting by Munsif Vengattil in Bengaluru and Arriana Mclymore in New York
+Reporting by Munsif Vengattil, Vibhuti Sharma in Bengaluru and Arriana Mclymore in New York; Editing by Anil D'Silva